JackyLee1230/FYP/NLP/README.md

     # Verify the installation:
     python3 -c "import tensorflow as tf; print(tf.config.list_physical_devices('GPU'))"
     ```

+    Then you can continue installing other packages for huggingface, and ONNX convertion.

 8. Setup VSCode to have access to WSL environment.
 [Setup](https://code.visualstudio.com/docs/remote/wsl).
 Follow the process in "Installation".
 Quote as below